calculemuscode/oli-hammock/README.md

 OLI Hammock are significantly less configurable than activities built directly against the OLI Superactivity;
 the tradeoff is that there is less code required to create and grade activities.

-You wrap your simple {@link Activity} specification up in the OLI Hammock, with the {@link hammock} function, and you hang the hammock into the OLI embedded activity framework.
+You wrap your simple {@link Activity} specification up in the OLI Hammock with the {@link hammock} function, and you hang the hammock into the OLI embedded activity framework.
 OLI runs the activity+hammock combination, which gets smushed together with the help of Webpack into something that might as well be a regular old embedded activity, as far as OLI Superactivity is concerned.